 Šárka

-Dissociative-like experience in live online betting: case study
+Dissociative-like experience in live online betting: a case study

-Dissociative-like experience is defined like state of relief which occurs at predisposed ones during an applying of addictive behaviour (Jacobs, 1986, 1988).
+Dissociative-like experience is defined as a state of relief which occurs to predisposed people during an application of addictive behaviour (Jacobs, 1986, 1988).
 Previous studies (ex.
-Griffiths et al., 2006) established evidences about significant effect of dissociative-like experience on gambling behaviour.
+Griffiths et al., 2006) established evidence about significant effects of dissociative-like experience on gambling behaviour.
 However, this phenomenon and its specification is not described in the case of online gambling.
-There are three variables taking part in experience of dissociation – gambler, gambling environment and type of gambling.
-The aim of this article is an exploration of the dissociative-like experience on the case study of live online tipster – former client of out-patient programme.
+There are three variables at work in experience of dissociation – gambler, gambling environment and type of gambling.
+The aim of this article is an exploration of the dissociative-like experience on the case study of live online tipster – a former client of out-patient programme.

-Dissociative-like experience is used like escape of everyday reality.
-The online environment enabled and simplify the experience.
-Accessibility, velocity, simplicity and convenience play important role in online gambling process.
-Additionally, specific type of gambling – live online betting deliver illusion of skill or expertize, impulsivity and interactivity.
-The case study shows bright palette of dissociative manifestation in gambler´s daily reality.
-Dissociative-like experience are important factor in the genesis of problem gambling or addiction.
-Therefore, following research of dissociative-like experience among online gamblers (regardless of gambling game) is important for creation in harm reduction, prevention and treatment methods and policy.
+Dissociative-like experience is used as an escape from everyday reality.
+The online environment enables and simplifies the experience.
+Accessibility, velocity, simplicity and convenience play important roles in the online gambling process.
+Additionally, a specific type of gambling. i.e. live online betting, delivers the illusion of skill or expertize, impulsivity and interactivity.
+The case study shows a bright palette of dissociative manifestation in a gambler´s daily reality.
+Dissociative-like experiences are important factor in the genesis of problem gambling or addiction.
+Therefore, following research of dissociative-like experience among online gamblers (regardless of gambling game) is important for the development of approaches to harm reduction, prevention and treatment methods and policy.

 Case study – short summary (before results section)

-Thomas, 45 years, entered addiction outpatient program after several months of intensive gambling.
-He have already lost almost every wages and family money.
-Additionally, his debt was about 100 000 CZK.
-Recently, Thomas have played very intensively: almost 24/7 – during work, all night.
-He estimates 8 to 15 hours a day.
+Thomas, aged 45, entered an addiction outpatient program after several months of intensive gambling.
+He had already lost almost all his wages and family money.
+Additionally, his debt was about 100, 000 CZK.
+Recently, Thomas has played very intensively: almost 24/7 – during work, all night.
+He estimates about 8 to 15 hours a day.

 His main drive was winning back lost money.
 And so he has started to risk more and more.
-He stopped bet rationally – small bets, sure tips, low risk.
-He was betting on different sport in US, Asia – all around the world as the sports started broadcast live in different time zones.
-As soon as minimal opportunity emerged, he was connected to betting website.
+He stopped betting rationally with low risk small bets and sure tips.
+He was betting on different sports in the USA, Asia and all around the world, as the sports started live broadcasting in different time zones.
+As soon as minimal opportunities emerged, he was connected to betting websites.
 He was quickly returning from work meetings to connect online and gamble.
-Live bets absorbs his whole live.
-He preferred live bets for quick responds here a now.
+Live bets absorbed his whole life.
+He preferred live bets for immediate responses.

-Retroactively, Thomas connect gambling beginnings with marriage and family problems.
-Misunderstanding with his wife observed for longer time.
-Illness and hospitalization of his wife accelerate the situation.
-Gambling served like escape from empty house, confrontation with reality.
+Retroactively, Thomas connected his gambling beginnings with marriage and family problems.
+Misunderstandings with his wife were observed for a longer time.
+Illness and hospitalization of his wife accelerated the situation.
+Gambling served as an escape from an empty house and confrontation with reality.
 Live bets also brought excitement and adrenalin which was missing even before.
-Live online betting has become his coping strategy, his cure for difficult and stressing situations.
+Live online betting has become his coping strategy, his cure for difficult and stressful situations.

 Barbora